moisesPC/cv64_overlays_decomp/README.md

 # Castlevania 64 - Overlays Decompilation

-This repository contains examples of decompiled source code of Castlevania (Nintendo 64) overlays.
+This repository contains decompiled source code of Castlevania (Nintendo 64) overlays.

 These will compile into matching overlay binaries that can be found in the ROM (when decompressed).